thewca/tnoodle/webscrambles/WebContent/wca/readme-scramble.md

 ### Scramble Length

-- Every generated scramble algorithm for 2x2x2 and Pyraminx has a minimum number of 11 moves (God's number for both puzzles).
+- Every generated scramble sequence for 2x2x2, Pyraminx, and Skewb has a minimum number of 11 moves (God's number for all these puzzles).
 This makes it harder to distinguish scrambles by scramble length (something that has been a historical issue).

 ### Scramble Filtering

-- Scrambles are filtered according to rules set by the WCA Board.
-Note that these rules are not hardcoded in the [WCA Regulations](http://www.worldcubeassociation.org/regulations/).
+- Scrambles are filtered according to requirements in [Regulation 4b3](https://www.worldcubeassociation.org/regulations/#4b3) of the WCA Regulations.
-- This version of TNoodle generates scrambles obeying the following rules:
+- This version of TNoodle generates scrambles satisfying the following rules:

 %SCRAMBLE_FILTERING_THRESHOLDS%